Talent Hoarding in Organizations: Evidence from Managers: Hoarding Incentives and Actions

 \section{Evidence from Managers: Hoarding Incentives and Actions}

-The conceptual framework in Section \ref{sec:framework} predicts that managers should hoard workers on their team due to the misaligned incentives they face.
+The conceptual framework in Section \ref{sec:framework} predicts that managers should hoard workers on their team when they face incentives to retain talent that conflict with broader organizational goals.
+In this setting, such misaligned incentives are likely to be particularly severe when a manager's compensation depends heavily on team performance, when a worker’s departure would be particularly costly (e.g., in small teams), or when hoarding talent is less costly because individual contributions are hard to observe (e.g., in low-visibility functions).
 This section uses a survey of managers in the firm to provide direct evidence that managers perceive misaligned incentives that lead to talent hoarding.
 I then leverage a direct measure of managers' hoarding actions using the firm's HR data to show that managers who face stronger hoarding incentives are more likely to take hoarding actions.